-Elective intended to increase a student's proficiency in the management of chronic diseases commonly encountered in the adult ambulatory environment.
+This course is an elective intended to increase a student's proficiency in the management of chronic diseases commonly encountered in the adult ambulatory environment.
 Active learning activities within the course will equip the student pharmacist with the knowledge and skills necessary to interact directly with a patient and the patient's ambulatory care provider team.
 Pharmacotherapy intervention combined with behavior and lifestyle modification is the most effective management option for most patients.
 After completion of this course student pharmacists should have the background and practical knowledge for instructing and encouraging patients towards evidence based pharmacotherapy regimens and implementation of lifestyle modifications specific to their disease burden.
 Additionally, students will develop active learning skills to be used throughout the students' professional career.
 The student will also have an increased knowledge of evolving opportunities in ambulatory care practice.
 This course is designed to build upon the foundational knowledge and skills acquired in the pharmacotherapy series.
-Prerequisite: Good standing as a 3rd year student in the professional program
+Prerequisite: Must be enrolled in the 3rd Professional year and be in good academic standing